dbt-labs/docs.getdbt.com/website/docs/terms/dag.md

 ## Further reading

-Ready to restructure (or create your first!)
-DAG?
-Check out some the resources below to better understand data modularity, data lineage, and how dbt helps bring it all together:
+Ready to restructure (or create your first) DAG?
+Check out some of the resources below to better understand data modularity, data lineage, and how dbt helps bring it all together:

 - [Data modeling techniques for more modularity](https://www.getdbt.com/analytics-engineering/modular-data-modeling-technique/)
 - [How we structure our dbt projects](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview)